WilliamC07/APCS-FinalProject/README.md

 ## How to run the program
  1. Clone the repository through your terminal and change your working directory into it.
  2. Download the lantern jar from [stuycs.org](http://www.stuycs.org/courses/apcs/k/2019-01-03) and put it in the repo.
  3. Run `bash run.sh <arguments>`
-⋅⋅⋅the argument is the path to the csv file you want to edit.
+    - the argument is the path to the csv file you want to edit.
 It supports absolute and relative paths.

 Group 19